willrogers/wllrg.rs/_posts/2019-06-05-accelerators.md

 each time, until they reach the target energy for the accelerator.

-At Diamond, the electrons are guided from the linac into the booster synchrotron, where they are  quickly accelerated from 100 MeV to the Diamond design energy of 3 GeV.
+At Diamond, the electrons are guided from the linac into the booster synchrotron, where they are accelerated from 100 MeV to the Diamond design energy of 3 GeV in a tenth of a second.
 The synchronisation implied by the name 'synchrotron' comes from the fact that the strength of the magnets in the booster synchrotron must increase at the same rate that the electrons gain energy.

 ## The Storage Ring

-Once the electrons have reached 3 MeV, they are guided from the booster ring into the storage ring, so-called because the elctrons are kept there for as long as possible.
+Once the electrons have reached 3 GeV, they are guided from the booster ring into the storage ring, so-called because the elctrons are kept there for as long as possible.
 As they travel around the storage ring, guided by magnets, they naturally emit the light used for the experiments at Diamond.
 As they do so, they lose some of their energy; this is restored by more of the oscillating electric fields in certain locations around the ring.
 These oscillations are at a frequency of about 500 MHz, and since this is a similar frequency to that used in radio, these devices are known as radio frequency or (more commonly) RF Cavities.

 ## Insertion Devices